-If you apply for the Nz Skilled Migrant visa, you must complete a General Medical Certificate and a Chest X-Ray as part of your visa application.
-As of 31 March, New Zealand, similarly to Australia and Canada will introduce medicals for all onshore visa applicants.
+If you apply for the New Zealand Skilled Migrant visa, you must complete a General Medical Certificate and a Chest X-Ray as part of your visa application.
+As of 31 March New Zealand, similarly to Australia and Canada, will introduce medicals for all onshore visa applicants.

 A total of 72 medical clinics, 54 radiology clinics and 8 eight other clinics will offer such services.